ChiragHariprasad/Hospital-Management-System/README.md

 - Implement user authentication for secure access.
 - Add a GUI for better usability and enhanced features.
 - Extend functionality to include hospital inventory and billing management.

----

-Let me know if you need further adjustments or clarifications!